parrot/PACT/nodes.md

 ## Layers

-There are at least three, possibly four, layers of PACT nodes.
+There are four layers of PACT nodes.

 * *Base* - Contains common functionally to all other layers
 * *PAST* - High level syntax trees
 * *POST* - Low level opcode trees
 * *Bytecode* - Low level opcode blocks

-Note that POST and Bytecode may or may not be the same layer, but organized differently.
-Primary difference is that POST is structured as a tree, while Bytecode is structured by basic blocks for easy conversion to an output format.
+Most HLLs will generate PAST trees and let PACT handle the rest.
+More complex languages may add additional phases to add optimizations or extensions.
+Some "HLLs" may target POST instead to act as more of a system-level language.

+The bytecode layer supports control-flow graphs and the more linear representation needed for output generation.
+It very notably is not a tree structure, but is a rigid hierarchy.

 ## Common Nodes